 Australian Institute of Mining and Metallurgy

 This 3-year (minimum) full-time or part-time course is offered by the Faculty of Science, Engineering and Technology and is available at Hobart and Launceston.
 The main intake to the Bachelor of Science is February, however a mid-year intake in July is also available.
-Students interested in Psychology, may like to consider studying a major or minor in Psychology.
+Students interested in Geology, may like to consider studying a major or minor in Geology.

 (For research trained degrees, see the Research section.)